Texas Health Catalyst

 Many past awardees have achieved major milestones since participating in Texas Health Catalyst, including company spinouts, significant funding from investors, corporate partnerships, clinical implementation and media coverage.

-Texas Health Catalyst accepts applications year-round until 10 projects have been selected for funding annually.
+Texas Health Catalyst accepts applications during its open submission period.
 The program encourages investigators to submit their project regardless of the stage — Texas Health Catalyst is open to collaborating with promising projects at even the earliest stages.

 Clinical & Industry Experts